vstinner/notes/python_new_stable_api.rst

 Slowly **remove** functions from the future stable ABI?
 It should be done gradually and update most famous Python C extensions in parrallel to not "break Python".

+Some C functions can easily be replaced by a function call, these functions are mostly written for **internal** usage, to make the CPython code base simpler.
+But they should not be exposed (they should be private).

 The C API must not leak implementation details anymore